Skip to navigation Skip to content

 For a student to be eligible for the TAP, they must meet all of the following:

-• undertake at least 75% of a full-time study load, or an approved 66% concessional study load in a TAP approved tertiary course (Certificate IV and above) over a 12 month period
+• be undertaking at least 75% of a full-time study load, or an approved 66% concessional study load in a TAP approved tertiary course (Certificate IV and above)

-• be studying a course with a duration of at least 1 academic year.
-See the Resources page for Determining if course is 1 year in duration for TAP table
+• be studying a course with a duration of at least one academic year

 • be studying on campus or via blended delivery.
-Note: customers who have moved to live near and study at a Regional University Study Hub (RUSH) can still qualify for TAP even where their course is online only
+Customers who have moved to live near and study at a Regional University Study Hub qualify for the TAP even if their course is online only.
+See the Resources for a link to Regional University Study Hubs

-• be under 23 years of age on the day they commence the TAP approved tertiary course
+• be 22 years of age or younger on the day they start their tertiary course

-• Australian residence rules as they apply to YA (students), see Residence assessment for customers claiming Youth Allowance (YA) and Tertiary Access Payment (TAP)
+• be an Australian resident, see Residence assessment for customers claiming Youth Allowance (YA) and Tertiary Access Payment (TAP)

-In special circumstances, exemptions may apply to the eligibility criteria.
+In special circumstances, the following exemptions may apply to the eligibility criteria:

-• only the first successful attempt at Year 12 or equivalent level of education is accepted
+• only the first successful attempt at Year 12 or equivalent level is accepted

-• the student must commence tertiary studies within 12 months immediately following completion of their first successful attempt of Year 12.
-See the Resources page for examples.
+• the student must start tertiary studies within 12 months immediately following completion of their first successful attempt of Year 12

 A student does not need to be in receipt of another Social Security Payment to qualify for TAP, nor does another Social Security payment preclude them from TAP.
 They can qualify for both a Social Security Payment, including the Relocation Scholarship (RS), and TAP.